Aïves Consulting

 Most businesses underestimate how much time is actually spent on administrative document processing.
 A supplier invoice received by e-mail needs to be opened, the relevant fields located (invoice number, total, VAT amount, due date, supplier details), manually entered into accounting software, and then filed.
 Across dozens or hundreds of invoices per month, the hours add up quickly.

 Beyond the time cost, manual entry introduces errors that generate accounting discrepancies, missed payment deadlines, and occasionally lost documents buried in cluttered inboxes.
-For Belgian SMEs — which often operate with lean administrative teams, multilingual document flows, and limited IT resources — this creates a genuine operational drag.
+For Belgian SMEs, which often operate with lean administrative teams, multilingual document flows, and limited IT resources, this creates a genuine operational drag.

 The issue is not poor organisation.
 It is that conventional tools were not built to process variable, unstructured documents intelligently.
+Sector benchmarks published by McKinsey on back-office automation show that accounts-payable processes rank among the most automatable, with 60–80% of routine work potentially handled by a combination of advanced OCR and language models.

 What AI actually changes in this process